 Like Jerry and I do every time we visit a restaurant together, we always attempt to talk to the proprietor, take a lot of photos, and above all, try to get into the kitchen.
 Jerry was in his natural element as he chatted with Andre, a.k.a., the very friendly "Boss Lady," who on this cold January day of Thursday, January 11, 2007, was "manning" ... personing?... the entire restaurant by herself, sans the help of her helpful husband Tanen.
 Since she is a co-owner of the business, and doesn't have to deal with all of the middlemen, and other corporate clowns, she was glad to allow Jerry and I into the kitchen of the "World Famous Bagdad Cafe," to show us what really happens in there.

-Left: Andre lets me into the kitchen and I see the range, where most of the food is cooked.
-Right: As Andre slices vegetables for the meal, she answers the numerous questions that Jerry and throw at her about Bagdad Cafe, and life at Newberry Springs.
-Photo taken by Jerry Flinn.
+Photo: As Andre slices vegetables for the meal, she answers the numerous questions that Gerry and throw at her about Bagdad Cafe, and life at Newberry Springs.
+Photo taken by Gerry Flinn.

 What is the kitchen like in the Bagdad Cafe?
 Plain.
 Functional.
 Clean... spotlessly clean, as Andre was proud to tell us how many hour she spends cleaning the restaurant, and the kitchen, and when you take a tour of the kitchen of the Bagdad Cafe, you can see that she's just not all talk, as the place is clean!
 Another phrase that come to my mind is low-tech, as a tour of Bagdad Cafe's kitchen is a step back to the 1950's.
 If you want a peek into a very functional, low-tech kitchen, without all of the modern, computerized equipment that has invaded the kitchens of the United States, be nice to Andre, talk to her, and maybe she'll give you a tour of her kitchen.
 After Jerry and I had thoroughly toured the kitchen, we returned to our seats to enjoy the wonderful lunch that awaited us.